-Families and Including characteristics of healthy family life, commitment, people who care marriage, different types of relationships and families, and for them relationships that make them feel unsafe Caring friendships Including characteristics of friendships, how to repair friendships, managing conflict, and who to trust
+Families and people who care for them Including characteristics of healthy family life, commitment, marriage, different types of relationships and families, and relationships that make them feel unsafe Caring friendships Including characteristics of friendships, how to repair friendships, managing conflict, and who to trust

-Respectful relationships The importance of respecting the similarities and differences of others, courtesy and manners, self-respect, bullying and cyber- bullying, stereotypes and how they can be negative and destructive Online relationships Applying the same principles to relationships online and offline, people pretending to be someone they are not, keeping safe online and data sharing Being safe Appropriate boundaries, privacy, how to recognise and report feeling unsafe or uncomfortable Online and media Expectations of behaviour online, online risk, appropriate material to share, how to report/manage issues online, the impact of viewing harmful content, material which is a criminal offence, how data is collected and shared Relationships and sexual health During puberty, hygiene is important to keep one's sexual and reproductive anatomy clean and healthy.
+Respectful relationships The importance of respecting the similarities and differences of others, courtesy and manners, self-respect, bullying and cyber-bullying, stereotypes and how they can be negative and destructive Online relationships Applying the same principles to relationships online and offline, people pretending to be someone they are not, keeping safe online and data sharing Being safe Appropriate boundaries, privacy, how to recognise and report feeling unsafe or uncomfortable Online and media Expectations of behaviour online, online risk, appropriate material to share, how to report/manage issues online, the impact of viewing harmful content, material which is a criminal offence, how data is collected and shared Relationships and sexual health During puberty, hygiene is important to keep one's sexual and reproductive anatomy clean and healthy.
 Where to get more information, help and advice about growing and changing, especially about puberty

-Due to the sensitive nature of the Relationships and Sexual Education (RSE), below we have shared detailed objectives that will be taught over the course of the year.
+Due to the sensitive nature of Relationships and Sexual Education (RSE), below we have shared detailed objectives that will be taught this year.
+Although the Learning for Life curriculum has been taught throughout the academic year, these specific RSE objectives will be taught from Term 3 onwards.
 The forthcoming lessons will be covered in age-appropriate knowledge and understanding: